RetroColossus/chicken-quiz/readme.md

-# Porfolio Project
+# Quiz Project

   ### This a quiz project where I used setInterval(for a countDown), querySelector, localStorage and an array with objects.

-  ## Code used: HTLM, CSS, and Javascript.
+  ## Code used: HTLM, CSS, and JavaScript.

   ## Using a timer:

-   * implemented setinterval to countdown the time left to finish the quiz.
+   * implemented setInterval to countdown the remaining time left to finish the quiz.
 Also, subtracted time for wrong answers

   ## querySelector